 History of The University Dames

-The annual dues are decided by vote at the beginning of each year and are presently $15.00.
-This money has been used for general expenses.
-Hostesses for each meeting have assumed the expense of refreshments.
+The annual dues are decided by vote at the beginning of each year and are presently $20.00.
+This money has been used for general expenses and to support the Book Scholarship.